 Skip to content

-A city in the clouds, a pretty good hideout, and many stones that fit together perfectly.
+A city in the clouds, a pretty good hideout, and lots of stones that fit together perfectly.

-Perusa stands as if she were at the very top of the Andes.
-A stick in hand, looking forward, a grin on her face.
+Perusa stands there as if she were at the top of the Andes.
+A stick in her hand, looking forward, a grin on her face.

 "Alright, everyone!
 Machu Picchu is like a giant play castle.
-Just not for children.
-But for adults who obviously weren't afraid of heights."
+But not for kids.
+It's for adults who obviously weren't afraid of heights."

-"The Incas thought: We'll just build a city so high that the clouds have to stop by and visit us."
+"The Inca thought: We'll just build a city so high that the clouds have to visit us."

 "And then they just did it."